Chuao, Aragua, Venezuela. August, 2012

 I received my B.A.
 (2006) and M.A.
 (2011) in History from the Universidad Católica de Chile, and my Ph.D (2017) in History from the University of California Davis.

-I am interested in the study of knowledge and technology, environmental and policy change, Latin America, and inter-American relations in a global context.
+I am interested in the study of knowledge, science, and technology, environmental and policy change, Latin America, and inter-American relations in a global context.

 My Master’s thesis focused on the process of disintegration of black slavery in Chile at the end of the 18th century.
 Trough judicial proceedings, it examined the transition to free labor, interethnic family and social relations, and the use of the legal knowledge by black slaves and their relatives.
 Since completing my Master’s, I was involved in several projects researching judicial systems, legal practices and expertise during the late colonial and republican period in Latin America.